 Although it appears that sea turtles cry when they lay eggs, they don't.
 It indeed seems like they cry, but they flush sand and salt from their eyes.
 Sea turtles have a gland in each eye that helps them to maintain the right balance of salt in their bodies.
 This gland is called a "Salt Gland".

-A female sea turtle can lay eggs without being fertilized by a male.
-Those infertile eggs will not hatch.
-The process of laying eggs for wild turtles is natural, and they will do it, no matter if they mate with a male or not.
-Usually, they lay eggs in the spring, as a response to the temperature rise and light cycle changes.
+Have you ever wondered if a turtle can lay eggs without mating?
+The answer is yes, a female sea turtle can lay eggs without being fertilized by a male.
+However, those infertile eggs will not hatch.
+Wild turtles lay eggs in the spring, as a response to the temperature rise and light cycle changes.
 The environment dictates when it is the perfect time for laying eggs.
-But you should know that this is the case only for wild turtles, which are affected by climate change.
-This is why in the warm seasons, it is common to see sea turtles laying eggs on the beach.
-In the case of pet turtles, this rule does not apply because they have a steady climate, and their environment does not change dramatically, to provoke a natural response for laying eggs.
-The pet turtles can lay eggs all year round.
+In the case of pet turtles, this rule does not apply because they have a steady climate, and their environment does not change dramatically to provoke a natural response for laying eggs.
+As a result, pet turtles can lay eggs all year round.

 In conclusion, sea turtles have some amazing adaptations to help them survive in their saltwater environment, such as the salt gland.
 Understanding these adaptations can help us appreciate these incredible creatures even more.
 Next time you see a sea turtle, remember all the fascinating things that make them unique.